 The extreme Swift environment, and in particular the transits through the South Atlantic Anomaly, have caused a substantial degradation of the CCD performance, mostly due to the creation of charge traps.
-Figure C.5 shows the comparison of the Cas A SNR spectrum at launch and in an uncorrected observation taken in 2010.
+Figure C.4 shows the comparison of the Cas A SNR spectrum at launch and in an uncorrected observation taken in 2010.
 The energy degradation is severe, causing the broadening of the brighter lines and the disappearance of the weaker ones.

-The initial approach in dealing with the spectral degradation had been the application of a broadening function to the original spectral response.
-Using this technique the XRT team generated and released RMFsa with a redistribution function which matches the broadened response kernel of the detector at any time.
-As the spectral resolution continued to worsen, this temporary fix was replaced by the better approach of mapping the locations and depths of the traps and correcting the event data for the energy losses incurred.
-The benefit of this method is that it can restore the spectral resolution of the CCD to something approaching its value at a Two sets of WT and PC RMFs including an epoch-dependent broadened kernel have been released: the first set should be used for data collected from 2007 March 1 to 2007 August 31 (swxpc0to12s0\20070301v011.rmf & swxpc0s0\20070301v011.rmf for PC mode and swxwt0s0\20070301v011.rmf & swxwt0to2s0\20070301v011.rmf for WT mode) the second set from 2007 September 01 onwards (swxpc0to12s6\20070901v011.rmf & swxpc0s6\20070901v011.rmf for PC mode and swxwt0s6\20070901v012.rmf & swxwt0to2s6\20070901v012.rmf for WT mode)
+The initial approach in dealing with the spectral degradation had been the application of a broadening function to the original spectral response (Godet et al. 2009).
+Using this technique the XRT team generated and released RMFs^b with a redistribution function which matches the broadened response kernel of the detector at any time.
+As the spectral resolution continued to worsen, this temporary fix was replaced by the better approach of mapping the locations and depths of the traps and correcting the event data for the energy losses incurred (Pagani et al. 2011).
+The benefit of this method is that it can restore the spectral resolution of the CCD to something approaching its value at launch.